Information Listed Below:

 - The Province of BC has recently passed an order which allows local councils and regional boards to hold meetings while excluding the public.

-- We are working to find a technological solution that will allow directors to participate electronically in meetings so that the important business of the Board can continue during the current state of emergency.
+- We have found a technological solution that allows directors to participate electronically in meetings so that the important business of the Board can continue during the current state of emergency.

 - We will continue to update the public through the SRD website regarding the status of meetings on the current calendar.